The major objective of the Texas Tech University HSC, Hematology Oncology Fellowship

 cancer patients are conducted at the SWCC, Cancer Clinic.

-Research training component - Medical Oncology fellows may pursue research projects
+Research training component - Hematology Oncology fellows may pursue research projects

 within the Divisions or anywhere throughout the Medical School or University.